 Taking several small passes with the plow may also be enough so that you don’t need to risk scratching your driveway.

 If you don’t like the idea of studding your summer tires, it may be worth looking into the ITP TundraCross Studded ATV Tires.
-These come pre-studded from the factory and features a tread pattern and rubber blend that suits winter use well.
+These come pre-studded from the factory and feature a tread pattern and rubber blend that suits winter use well.

 A good option that some prefer is installing chains on the back tires and studs upfront.
 To some degree, this will give you the best of both worlds, with less risk of damaging the bike.

-Get ATV tracks
+Get ATV Tracks

-Related questions
+Related Questions

 Yes, you can put studs in almost all ATV tires.
 They are installed in the tire lugs.
 Make sure you get the right type and length of studs.